Making a Workplace Mental Health Plan

 While the stigma attached to mental health issues is gradually decreasing, the prevalence of these issues is increasing.

 According to a Blue Cross Blue Shield Health of America Report, 6 of millennials’ top 10 health conditions are connected to behavioral health.
-Given Gallup’s finding that millennials (born between 1981 and 1996) comprised roughly half the work force in 2020 and are expected to account for 75% of it by 2025, that’s a big deal for employers.
+Given Gallup’s finding that millennials (born between 1981 and 1996) comprised roughly half the workforce in 2020 and are expected to account for 75% of it by 2025, that’s a big deal for employers.

 So is the fact that about a fifth of the workforce has a diagnosable behavioral health condition, according to the National Institute of Mental Health.
 That means a company with 100 people might have 20 suffering from depression, anxiety, or other mental health challenges.